Fidesz

-Originally formed in 1988 under the name of Alliance of Young Democrats (Fiatal Demokraták Szövetsége) as a centre-left and liberal activist movement that opposed the ruling Marxist–Leninist government, it was registered as a political party in 1990, with Orbán as its leader.
-It entered the National Assembly following the 1990 parliamentary election.
-Following the 1998 election, it successfully formed a centre-right government.
-It adopted nationalism in the early 2000s, but its popularity declined due to corruption scandals.
-It was in opposition between 2002 and 2010, and in 2006 it formed a coalition with the Christian Democratic People's Party (KDNP).
+Fidesz was established in 1988 as the Alliance of Young Democrats (Fiatal Demokraták Szövetsége, shortened to Fidesz), a center-left and liberal activist student movement opposed to state communism.
+During Hungary's transition to multiparty democracy (rendszerváltás) in 1989-90, the movement became a political party and entered the National Assembly with Orbán at its helm after the 1990 election.
+Fidesz emerged as the largest parliamentary party after the 1998 election.
+During this period, it adopted nationalism and saw its popularity stagnate due to corruption scandals.
+While in opposition between 2002 and 2010, Fidesz formed an electoral alliance with the Christian Democratic People's Party (KDNP), which would eventually become its satellite party.